majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Defaced cave church walls](/assets/img/article_imgs/turkey-roadtrip/33-defaced-church.jpg)

-Here's a cave in much better condition, at the time of our visit it was being renovated.
+Here's a cave church in much better condition, at the time of our visit it was being renovated.

+These caves were used to hide from invaders by the ancient christian communities in the area.

 ![Cave church in much better condition](/assets/img/article_imgs/turkey-roadtrip/12-church-cave-2.jpg)